cgalarza/Jones_Kiosk/README.md

 Installation Instructions
 -------------------------

 This kiosk was optimized for a 21.5-inch touchscreen (1980px x 1080px).
 The application is entirely in Java full-screen mode therefore once the application starts it takes over the entire screen.
-On Macs, users are able to quit out of the application by using command + Q. The application might take a minute to load depending on the size of the promotional images.
+On Macs, users are able to quit out of the application by using *Command + Q*.
+The application might take a minute to load depending on the size of the promotional images.

 The application should run from the terminal using the following command (Currently, the JAR does not run properly if it is double-clicked).